yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 inline:wrtsl54gs_serial_complete.jpg

 Here's one complete serial-console setup, using a MAX233 kit with ribbon-cable connectors.
 This makes it easy to move among multiple routers assuming they are fitted with an IDC-10 socket.
+This is the SL unit that was the testbed for the first image of OpenWRT for this new model.

 === TTL-232R-3V3-AJ USB console ===